Close Menu

 If there are costs in your case, like getting medical records, then you pay for those costs.
 But the costs are usually less than $100.
 If your doctor charges for copies of your medical records, then that is your cost.

 You will owe the costs in your case whether we win or lose your case.
-However, your attorney fees come from your back benefit and you pay them only if we win your case.
+However, your attorney fees come from your back benefit.
+You only pay an attorney fee if we win your case.

 We will use our skills to help you through the Social Security appeal process.
 It is our goal to make filing for SSD and SSI benefits easier for you.
 We offer a free review of your case for autism.
 There is no pressure to become a client if you call.
 Even if we don’t accept your case, we will still try to help you.